Global Health Internships

 at Partners for World Health

 Internships are available year round for the Fall, Winter, Spring, and Summer!

-Now accepting applications for the Winter and Spring Semesters!
+Now accepting applications for the Spring and Summer Semesters!

 Timeframe: Part-time or Full-time, January 2020 through May 2020; Tuesday through Saturday

 Summer Semester 2020 Global Health Internship

 Timeframe: Full-time, May 2020 through August 2020; Tuesday through Saturday, switching to Monday through Friday early Summer

 Internship Description: PWH is looking for college or graduate students who have excellent oral and written skills, are able to communicate effectively with a variety of people, are well organized, able to work independently, have a positive attitude, and enjoy collaborating with a team in a dynamic work environment.